 Attended Tamagawa Academy Elementary and Lower Secondary divisions, and then transferred to Roxbury Latin School in Massachusetts, the United States, when he was in 11th grade.
 He then graduated from Roxbury Latin, studied at Monmouth College.
 He also studied at the Graduate School of Arts and Education at Tamagawa University, and earned a Master's Degree in Analysis of Educational Policy from the Graduate School of Stanford University.
 He became Professor at the Faculty of Arts and Education of Tamagawa University in 1987.
 After functioning as Director of the International Education Office, Dean of the Faculty of Arts and Education and Vice President of the University, he was appointed CEO, President of Tamagawa University and Headmaster of Tamagawa Academy in 1994.
-In addition, he is a Director of the Association of Private Universities of Japan, and a member of the Council for University Chartering and School Corporation, and a member of the Central Council for Education (Elementary and Lower Secondary Education Division and Universities Division), both affiliated to the Ministry of Education, Culture, Sports, Science and Technology, Japan.
+In addition, he is a permanent director of the Association of Private Universities of Japan, and a member of the Council for University Chartering and School Corporation affiliated to the Ministry of Education, Culture, Sports, Science and Technology, Japan.